 default

-Renal failure can be identified on a general blood test, either because the pet is unwell or on a routine test such as a pre-anaesthetic screen.
-Renal disease is characterised by elevation of urea, creatinine and phosphorous.
-Additional tests are needed to confirm the diagnosis, and can screen for underlying causes and assess disease progression:
+CKD can be identified on a general blood test, either because the pet is unwell or on a routine test such as a pre-anaesthetic screen.
+Kidney dysfunction is characterised by elevation of urea, creatinine and phosphorous, with anaemia present in some advanced cases.
+Urine analysis is needed to confirm the diagnosis.
+Further tests can then be used to screen for underlying causes and assess disease progression:

 default